 - Tech Stack Slide:

-“Our Edge-Optimized Fast-Charger Platform deploys 3× faster and lowers per-site OPEX by 28% versus legacy poles.” - Deployment Map/Phasing:
+“Our Edge-Optimized Fast-Charger Platform deploys three times faster.
+It lowers per-site operating expenses by 28% compared to legacy poles.” - Deployment Map/Phasing:

 Pinpoint pilot sites, MoU locations, and contracted/completed installs. - Partnerships: